Targeted Calibration to Adjust Stability Biases in Complex Dynamical System Models: Discussion

 \section{Discussion}

-In both examples that we considered, namely the simple double-well system and the 5-box model of the global ocean circulation, our method was able to adjust the stability of the modelled system.
-Specifically, focusing on the task of reducing stability, the largest eigenvalue $\lambda$ was pushed closer to 1.
-The computational cost when destabilising the double well system as well as the five box model shows a polynomial dependency on the number of parameters under consideration, although the leading order power seems to differ between the two models (Fig. \ref{fig: computational cost}).
-This polynomial dependency implies great improvement of our method compared to a brute force parameter search.
-This is particularly relevant for non-differentiable models such as state-of-the-art comprehensive climate and Earth system models, where gradients of model output with respect to parameter variations cannot be computed.
-Yet, brute-force approaches are prohibitive due to the enormous computationally costs of running these models, leaving subjective manual tuning as only option so far.
+In both examples that we considered, namely the simple double-well system and the five-box model of the global ocean circulation, our method is able to adjust the stability of the modeled system.
+Specifically, focusing on the task of reducing stability, the largest eigenvalue $\lambda$ is moved closer to 1.
+The computational cost when destabilizing the double well system as well as the five-box model shows a polynomial dependency on the number of parameters under consideration, although the leading order power seems to differ between the two models (Fig. \ref{fig: computational cost}).
+This polynomial dependency implies great improvement compared to a brute force parameter search (e.g. the exponential scaling when populating the parameter space with always the same density).
+This is particularly relevant for non-differentiable models, where gradients of model output with respect to parameter variations cannot be computed.
+However, brute-force approaches are prohibitive due to the enormous computational costs of running these models.
+Ensemble Kalman Inversion (EKI) \citep{Iglesias2013, Kovachki2019} may be a potential alternative, but several caveats would have to be overcome.
+For example, (i) the subspace spanned by the initial EKI ensemble must already cover the solution, which can require a very large (initial) ensemble; (ii) though EKI can scale well (i.e. approximately quadratically with the number of parameters), it does not provide any guaranty regarding the convergence time or the quality of the estimated parameters (i.e. closeness to a global or local minimum); (iii) it may be challenging to apply constraints, e.g. conserving the system's mean state during parameter updates, and (iv), since the system's stability is a property of the dynamics rather than an observable, one would need to artificially construct an ``observed'' property (including its uncertainty), which may pose problems.
+For example, the maximum value of a bounded value, like autocorrelation = 1, cannot be a valid target for EKI.